Philip Morris International Inc at Consumer Analyst Group of New

+I direct your attention to the forward-looking and cautionary statements disclosure in today's presentation and press release for a review of the various factors that could cause actual results to differ materially from projections of forward-looking statements.

+Here are the key messages for today.
+As demonstrated by the tremendous success of IQOS, we have invested o

-Philip Morris International Inc at Consumer Analyst Group of New York Conference Transcript
+Philip Morris International Inc at Consumer Analyst Group of New York (CAGNY) Virtual Conference - Pre-Recorded Transcript

 |Access to All Earning Calls and Stock Analysis